linkml/linkml/tests/test_scripts/output/genmarkdown/issue2/all_members.md

 # Slot: all_members

-the value of the multiavlued slot is a list where all elements conform to the specified values. this defines a dynamic class with named slots according to matching constraints
+the value of the multivalued slot is a list where all elements conform to the specified values. this defines a dynamic class with named slots according to matching constraints

 E.g to state that all members of a list are between 1 and 10